bytebase/bytebase.com/content/blog/what-is-database-migration.md

 ---
-title: What is Database Migration?
+title: What is Database Schema Migration?
 author: Candy
 published_at: 2023/06/28 10:29:20
 feature_image: /content/blog/what-is-database-migration/cover.webp
 tags: Explanation
-description: Database migration involves modifying the structure of objects within relational databases, evolving their schema from the current state to a new desired state.
+description: Database schema migration involves modifying the structure of objects within relational databases, evolving their schema from the current state to a new desired state.
 The two main schema transformation strategies are migration-based migration and state-based migration.
 ---

 A series of articles about database schema change / schema migration: